DevOpsPlayground/Hands-on-with-Visual-Regression-using-AyeSpy/docs/scenario4.md

 We want to crop to just the burger menu list.

-You will probably want to think about clicking on the burger menu first and maybe waiting for the menu to be displayed!
+You will probably want to think about clicking on the burger menu first!

 Feel free to use the nice ECSD folk around the room if you get stuck!